stebennett/stebennett.github.io/content/posts/9-months-really.md

 Each time I've thought about writing a post, the idea comes into my head, I make a start and then it doesn't get finished.
 Or in the rare case it does get published it takes me hours or weeks of refinement and editing.

-Each time I go round this loop, turning my next idea into text becomes harder to do.&nbsp;
+Each time I go round this loop, turning my next idea into text becomes harder to do.

 I'm not about to say I'm a changed man and that you can expect daily posts.
 However, I will aim to work more quickly, worrying less about getting the content *just right* before hitting publish.

 And as case in point, this post only took me 10 minutes from idea to publishing.
 Start as you mean to go on.